Ryanshuai/NumPy_CNN/README.md

-# CNN with NumPy
+# NumPytorch
-This is the NumPy implementation of CNN, including Conv FC Dropout and BN layer, etc.
+This is a deep learning framework based on NumPy.\
+The API is Pytorch-like.

 ## Reconstruct
 1. The project has been tested on MNIST with almost the same accuracy as Tensorflow did, but three years ago.